MEESAM749/MEESAM749/README.md

-👋 Hi, I'm Meesam!
+Hi, I'm Meesam!

-🔹 Passionate about Embedded Systems & Hardware Development
+- Passionate about Embedded Systems & Hardware Development and it's integration with AI/ML applications.
-🔹 Exploring Microcontrollers, FPGAs, and Low-Level Programming
+- Exploring MLOps.
-🔹 Open to collaborating on Embedded Systems projects
+- Open to collaborating on Embedded Systems projects

-📩 Reach me at: mmeesamtammar@gmail.com
+ Reach me at: mmeesamtammar@gmail.com

-🚀 Currently working on:
-RISC-V Pipelined Processor Simulation in Verilog
 <!---
 MEESAM749/MEESAM749 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.